What Can Lemon Juice Do For Your Gout?

 How do I take lemon juice in my gout diet?

 How you can add lemon to your gout diet is as simple as taking the lemon juice of 1 or 2 lemons and adding it in your glass of cool water, first thing in the morning on an empty stomach would be best.
 You can also mix lemon with baking soda together which creates a perfect pH level of 7 in your body keeping it neutral.
-This helps restore balance almost instantaneously.
+This may help restore balance almost instantaneously.

 Very simply add 2 tablespoons of lemon juice and ½ of tablespoon of baking soda in a glass of water and mix it very well for about two minutes to make sure it doesn’t foam or fizz, it must be flat before drinking!
 It will have the taste of flat water.
 Don’t add more or less with this recipe because it won’t be as effective.
 You can also infuse some slices of lemon inside a cup of hot drinking water twice daily.
 100 g (3.5oz) lemon also includes 138 mg of potassium which is also very important for us gout sufferers.